Provisionee Certification Guide

 - The Amazon device certification will contact you to schedule certification for your device.

-- After certification is complete, your device and ASIN will be flagged as eligible for FFS on Amazon.com
+- After certification is complete, follow the guide to configure ASIN(s) of your device for FFS

 Without a certification confirmation from FFS, your devices will not connect to the FFS backend services in production.